telosys-monitoring/telosys-timeout/README.md

 telosys-timeout
 ===============

-Webapp for long requests testing
+Simulation of long requests in a Webapp.